STLabs/Articles/articles/TheComponentPattern.md

 ###Messaging and The Significance of an "Output"

-#### Why components need outputs, not public methods and properties.
+#### Why components have outputs, not public methods and properties.
+AKA, why return values are harmful to software structure.

 When asked about the meaning of Object Oriented Programming Alan Kay once said: